gpbl/denormalizr/README.md

     title: 'You won\'t believe what this high order component is doing',
     author: { id: 1, name: 'Dan' } } ]
 ```

+`denormalize()` accepts as first parameter the **entity** we want to denormalize, which can be a
+single object, an array of object, a single id or an array of ids.
+The second parameter is the whole **entities** object, which is consumed when the **entity schema** (third
+parameter) has references to one or more entities.

 ### Denormalize a single object